William Contreras Player Props: Brewers vs. Tigers

-The Milwaukee Brewers and William Contreras, who went 1-for-4 with a double last time in action, take on Matthew Boyd and the Detroit Tigers at American Family Field, Monday at 7:40 PM ET.
+After going 2-for-4 with a home run and an RBI in his most recent game, William Contreras and the Milwaukee Brewers take on the Detroit Tigers (who will start Spencer Turnbull) at 7:40 PM ET on Tuesday.

-In his previous game he had a one-hit showing (1-for-4) against the Red Sox.
+In his last game, he hit a home run while going 2-for-4 against the Tigers.

 William Contreras Game Info & Props vs. the Tigers